 To generate the code for your site, you are going to go to your Ecwid cpanel find the “Catalog” link, then “Products” link and then you will find the “Buy Now” drop down where you can start working on your options for how and which products you want to show up.

 Below you can see what it looks like when finished.

 Once you’ve chosen your options, the code will be generated for you to install into your website.

 One of the nice things about Ecwid is they have unlimited product options for your store.
 There’s a great video that talks more about the options that they have available.
 Shopify does not offer as many product options as Ecwid.

-Shopify has 10 free themes and over 50+ paid theme options to choose from depending on what your goals are for your store.
+Shopify has about 10 free themes and over 70+ paid theme options to choose from depending on what your goals are for your store.

 You can sell across multiple channels and have a Facebook Shop, connect with customers through Facebook Messenger, have an Instagram store, as well as Amazon and eBay stores which are vital in today’s digital environment.

 You simply go to your dashboard and select “Sales Channels”, and you will see a drop-down list come up where you can choose which social media channel you want to set up.

 Your store should be able to adapt to the media at any given time.
 The Shopify store will let you do this through its crafty integration tools.